If you’re planning a trip to the Big Apple, this Affordable New York City Travel Guide will help you do so without breaking the bank!

 Blue Dog Cafe (Midtown Manhattan)

-I discovered this quaint restaurant browsing the Map My Places app for a good place to eat near Wicked on Broadway.
+I discovered the quaint Blue Dog Cafe while browsing the Map My Places app for a good place to eat near a Broadway show.
 Thank goodness I did, too, because I honestly don’t think I would’ve noticed it while just strolling down the street.
 It’s a very small restaurant, with just one long communal table and a few high tops sprinkled about.

 The menu features a variety of pub fare, including a large selection of gourmet burgers, salads and more.
 If you’re in a carryout mood, they also have carry out only locations in Bryant Park, Carnegie Hall and Chelsea.